• Skip to primary navigation

 This Margarita Sangria is full of citrus flavor and is super refreshing!

 I love tequila cocktails, but I also love sauvignon blanc.
-Sometimes I can't decide which I like more.
-On hot days, when you want something that feels like a cocktail but still has that tang of your favorite white wine, this sangria recipe is for you!
+Sometimes I can’t decide which I like more.
+On hot days, when you want something that feels like a cocktail but still has that tang of your favorite white wine, this sangria recipe is perfect!

 In about 10 minutes, you'll be done with prep and ready to place the pitcher in the fridge to chill and allow the flavors to marry.